Edukatico will keep you updated from time to time. (You can stop this at any time.)

 (for your current filter settings)

-This online course program explores the cultural significance of Shakespeare’s plays.
+This online course explores the Shakespeare authorship question, i.e. the doubt about the authorship of Shakespeare's texts.

 This online course explores the dynamics of contemporary China using Chinese literature and literary analysis.
 The course includes direct engagement with five books and author...